Prola II: Religion

-Prola II was born a jain but later became a Veerahaivite.
+Prola II was a Shaivite.
 A fragmentary record from Anumakomda suggests that he patronized the Shaivite ascetic Rameshvara Pandita, who had earlier received patronage of his brother Durga-raja II.
 The 1098 CE Kazipet dargah inscription suggests that Durga-raja granted the Shiva-pura locality constructed by their father Beta II to Rameshvara, who belonged to the Kalamukha sect, and was the acharya of Mallikarjuna-Shila matha of Shriparvata.

 The construction of the Swayambhu temple at Warangal is ascribed to the period of Prola II.
 His queen was also a Shaivite, and installed an image of Jalandara Bhairava - an aspect of Shiva - on a hill north-west of Inugurthy.

 According to the Anumakomda inscription, Prola II crossed the Krishna river, worshipped the god Mallikarjuna at Shrishaila, and set up a victory pillar there.
 This victory pillar is not traceable now.
 The Trilinga Sanghameshwara Temple was constructed during his reign.

 Prola honoured the Jain mendicant Tridandi at Hidambasram (present-day Madikonda hill).
 The 1117 CE Padmakshi Temple inscription records the construction of a Jaina shrine named Kadalalaya-basadi, and a gift of land to this shrine.
 Mailama, the wife of Prola's minister Betana-pergada, commissioned the shrine.
 Medarasa of Ugravadi (Meda II), who held the office of Maha-mandaleshvara, donated the land.